Samuel Mutendi: Early years and religious calling

-The Growth of the Zion Christian Church in Zimbabwe
+Growth of the Zion Christian Church

 Mutendi's new church faced considerable difficulties in its first decade or two.
 Due to the system of indirect rule, it was opposed by both the White authorities and the chiefs who they ruled the reserves through.
 Mutendi was unable to register the church in his own country, and faced considerable persecution during his evangelizing tours.
 According to the Rungano, many of his adherents' churches and schools were burned down, while he was arrested and imprisoned on numerous occasions.
 In some areas his followers were forced to conduct their services in secret in places such as caves.

 Over time Mutendi's reputation as a faith healer, rain maker, and a man of immense spiritual power grew.
 He walked around with a large entourage that proclaimed his deeds.
 During his itinerant tours, Mutendi carried a "spriritual rod" named "Mapumhangozi" that was supposedly blessed by Engenas Lekganyane.
 This rod was used to heal the sick and to effectuate other miracles.
 Due to these successes Mutendi was able to win the support of a number of chiefs and thus to begin operating more in the open without fear of arrest.
 Eventually, after years of suppression, the government issued what Mutendi called a "Peace Order".
 People with illnesses or other issues began to venture from far and wide to seek his counsel and intervention.

 After the nearly simultaneous death of Engenas Lekganyane and the beginning of apartheid in South Africa, Mutendi's branch of the ZCC became increasingly distinct from the main South African branch.
 Prior to 1948 Zimbabweans could travel freely to South Africa to visit the ZCC's two annual pilgrimages.
 The apartheid government's new travel requirements rendered these pilgrimages, as well as other contacts, far more difficult.
 Another bone of contention was that Mutendi did not condone ancestor worship, as did the parent South African church.
+Further there were administrative difficulties at Bikita arising from an illicit relationship which the Moria Zion City in South Africa was supposed to address but was not resolved.
+This led to the break away - Samuel Mutendi setting his base - while Jorum Jaboon was installed by Engnas Lekanyane as the new leader of Z.C.C in Rhodesia.
 In the early 1950s Mutendi built his own "Zion City" near Bikita and erected his headquarters there.
 This site became the new pilgrimage site for Zimbabwean ZCC members.
 As a result of the new reality, Mutendi wrote his sacred text, the Rungano Rwa Zion Christian Church, which included a new constitution that made it distinct from the Lekganyane ZCC.
 Mutendi also began to mandate the use of different sorts of sacred clothing by his members.
 Over the decades, Mutendi's organization continued to grow and evolved into Zimbabwe's largest church.